The California Myth of Escape in TV & Film

 Another favorite film of this time, The Way We Were, with Barbara Streisand and Robert Redford, showed California as the place where people go when they leave New York City to live an easier life.

-What frightened me nearly as much as the brutal killings of Sharon Tate and her friends was reading about young people who joined up with Manson and got swept up in his insanity.
-Many of these kids were simply lost.
-They came from homes where there was abuse or indifference and were drawn to a movement that eschewed the traditional family unit as hopelessly corrupt and embrace a collective where everyone loved each other.
-The Manson story was a California story.
-Most of his family members met him in the Haight Ashbury social scene of the late 1960s, where he was considered a cool guy and a musician.
+Another California is the world of cults, psychedelic drugs, and bizarre violence.
+It's Helter Skelter, an intricate chronicle of the Manson murders of 1969 by the man who prosecuted and put away the Manson Family, Vincent Bugliosi.
+Most Manson's cult "family members" met him in the Haight Ashbury social scene of the late 1960s, where he was a musician and considered a cool guy.
 They then went with him to L.A.
 Manson had his family take over a ranch that had been used as a set for old Westerns.
 They did lots of drugs, had sex with each other at their leader’s behest, and absorbed Manson’s theories about the coming race war.

 California is a great cult setting, because the state is conceived out of a utopic idea: if you keep going far enough West, you’ll arrive, make it, and escape your past.
 You’ll find farmland or gold or wine or fame or fortune or people who finally get you.
 It never exactly ends well, of course, whether its Manson or or Jim Jones’s People’s Temple.

 This California of cults, new religions, and alternate ways of living life is portrayed in Joan Didion’s skeptical Slouching Toward Bethlehem, a collection of narrative non-fiction pieces set in 1960s California.
 In one, called “Some Dreamers of the Golden Dream,” Didion quotes the father of a woman who ends up dead: “Lucille wanted to see the world, and I guess she found out.”
 There's that theme again of California as a dangerous mirage.